-The problem is an HFC range-extender is really expensive.
+The problem is hydrogen fuel cell competes with plug-in hybrids for the “I’m not sure a pure battery electric vehicle will work for me” uncertain buyer, and is much more expensive.
 How many Volt drivers go on long trips often enough, and hate burning gasoline enough, to pay an extra $20,000 to never burn any gasoline?
 Especially when they realize the H2 nearly always comes from fossil fuel.
 Yes HFCV is more efficient than a gasser but the analyses of “How much highway driving do you have to do before HFCV is better for the environment than a plug-in hybrid” are going to increase uncertainty and decrease sales.

 A plug-in hydrogen vehicle is more desirable than a pure HFCV, but it still faces tiny demand and huge challenges.
 Meanwhile people aspire to own pure BEVs.